playfulprogramming/playfulprogramming/content/crutchcorn/posts/why-is-css-in-js-slow/index.md

 >
 > This video is slowed down for demonstrative effect.
 This is not how the above code sample would function in a typical HTML file.

+This flashing of content is often called a "Flash of unstyled content" or "FOUC" for short.

 ## `<head>` CSS-in-JS